 Selection process details

-A reserve list may be held for a period of up to 12 months from which further appointments may be made.
+A reserve list will be held for a period of 12 months, from which further appointments can be made.

 Feedback will only be provided if you attend an interview or assessment.